-21 Data protection officer
+Data protection officer

-Is the appointment of a data protection officer mandatory?
+22 Is the appointment of a data protection officer mandatory?
 What are the data protection officer's legal responsibilities?

-It is mandatory for the PII controller (or manager) to appoint an officer (person or department) in charge of the PII, who will be in charge of attending to and taking care of individual requests in order to exercise any of their rights provided by the Law.
+It is mandatory for the personally identifiable information (PII) controller (or manager) to appoint an officer (person or department) in charge of the PII, who will be in charge of attending to and taking care of individuals' requests to exercise any of their rights provided by the Federal Law for the Protection of Personal Data.
 Likewise, this officer must promote the protection of PII within the company.

-22 Record keeping
+Record keeping

-Are owners of PII required to maintain any internal records or establish internal processes or documentation?
+23 Are owners or processors of PII required to maintain any internal records or establish internal processes or documentation?

-Although the Law does not specify record keeping as a mandatory requirement, as previously mentioned, it is recommended that PII controllers have a PII database, as well as a register on the means and systems used for the storage of those databases, in order to provide the maximum security for the PII under their possession or control.
+Although the Federal Law for the Protection of Personal Data does not specify record keeping as a mandatory requirement, it is recommended that PII controllers have a PII database, as well as a register on the means and systems used for the storage of those databases to provide the maximum security for the PII under their possession or control.
+Likewise, it is suggested to keep records as to the consents obtained from individuals for the collecting and processing of their PII.